Close Alert Banner

 Offer targeted support to specific populations.

-Ensure school mental health professionals are equipped to respond to students with mild to moderate mental health needs.
+Ensure school mental health professionals are equipped to respond to students with mild to moderate mental health needs and those who have been disproportionally impacted by COVID-19, social determinants of health, racism and/or oppression.

 Priority 4 - Build and sustain strong safety nets through family and system collaboration.